Mitch Haniger Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 19th in MLB.
+- The Cubs pitching staff ranks 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Cubs have the 12th-ranked team ERA across all MLB pitching staffs (4.10).
+- The Cubs have the 12th-ranked team ERA among all league pitching staffs (4.07).

-- The Cubs allow the fourth-fewest home runs in baseball (61 total, one per game).
+- The Cubs allow the third-fewest home runs in baseball (61 total, one per game).

-- Stroman makes the start for the Cubs, his 14th of the season.
-He is 6-4 with a 2.39 ERA and 68 strikeouts through 79 2/3 innings pitched.
+- Hendricks (0-2) takes the mound for the Cubs in his fourth start of the season.
+He's put together a 4.70 ERA in 15 1/3 innings pitched, with 12 strikeouts.

-- His most recent time out came on Sunday against the San Diego Padres, when the righty tossed six innings, surrendering no earned runs while giving up four hits.
+- The right-hander last appeared on Tuesday against the San Diego Padres, when he went six innings, allowing four earned runs while giving up six hits.

+- The 33-year-old has amassed a 4.70 ERA and 7 strikeouts per nine innings in three games this season, while giving up a batting average of .295 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.